ibm-cloud-docs/account/profile.md

 # Setting up your profile
 {: #usersettings}

-In your {{site.data.keyword.cloud}} profile, you can add a photo and personal information, manage notifications, change login settings, and monitor your privacy.
+In your {{site.data.keyword.cloud}} profile, you can add a photo and personal information, manage notifications, and monitor your privacy.
 Setting it up helps your teammates know who you are and how you can help.
 {:shortdesc}

+Your {{site.data.keyword.cloud}} profile is connected to your IBMid.
+It's shared across all {{site.data.keyword.cloud}} accounts that you can access.

 ## Changing your profile photo
 {: #profile-photo}